stencila/hub/CONTRIBUTING.md

 Docker containers (`stencila/hub-director`, `stencila/hub-editor`, `stencila/hub-router`) are used for deployment.

+## GitHub Issue Workflow

+The general issues workflow is:

+- Issue is raised and has `Bug` label set
+- A developer is (self) assigned to the Issue
+- Issue is fixed, and when committed/merged to master, a `Awaiting Staging Release` label is added to the Issue
+- A release is done to staging (`hub-test`)
+- The Issue's `Awaiting Staging Release` is changed to `Staging Test Required`
+- The Issue raiser tests the Issue in staging and removes the `Staging Test Required` Label
+    - If the test is successful an `Awaiting Production Release` Label is applied
+    - If the test fails, the Issue is assigned back to the developer, and the process starts again
+- After a release to production takes place, the `Awaiting Production Release` Label is removed and the `Production Test Required` Label is applied
+- The tester tests in production and then closes the Issue

 ## Get in touch!

 You can chat with the team at our [community forum][community-forum],